 The other tendon inflammation that may cause pain at the back of the knee is gastrocnemius tendinitis.
 Pain may be experienced on the inner or outer aspects of the back of the knee.

-There are less common but nonethless important conditions that can cause pain at the back of the knee -
+There are less common but nonetheless important conditions that can cause pain at the back of the knee -

 Popliteal artery aneurysm